Boiler vs. Kansas College Basketball Game Preview

 When this thing is working, the offense is the best in college basketball – with some respect for Gonzaga, but it doesn’t have to play in the Big 12 – with three after three.
 This was the problem against the Cyclones – it was one of the few times the Bears hit no more than nine or three this year.

-Kansas is fine at guarding all three and is playing well overall, but it is also a big problem when the ball is turned over.
+Kansas is fine at guarding all three and is playing well overall, but it also has a big problem turning the ball over.
 It is usually able to get a route with it, but it gave it 15 times against Baylor for the first time in January.

 but …